Akkato47/express-drizzle-redis-starter/README.md

 ## 🔧 Environment Setup

-Create a `.env` file in the root folder of the project and fill it with the values based on the `.env.example`:
+Create a `.env` file in the root folder of the project and fill it with the values based on the [ENV EXAMPLE](example.env):

 ## ▶️ Running the Application